Regulatory Affairs Committee

 1. Confirmation of the operational status of the measures agreed upon by the "Review Committee" and proposal of measures to resolve issues

-2. Propose measures to improve efficiency of review, investigation, consultation processes, etc. and to contribute to early access to patients, and study from a pharmaceutical perspective to improve the efficiency of the clinical trial environment, including international harmonization
+2. Recommendation of measures to improve efficiency of review, investigation, consultation processes, etc. and to contribute to early access to patients, and examination from the pharmaceutical perspective of improving the efficiency of the clinical trial environment, including international harmonization

-3. Proposal of measures to eliminate lag lag/loss (proposal of pharmaceutical affairs processes, support for overseas offices of the Pharmaceuticals and Medical Devices Agency (PMDA), etc.)
+3. Propose measures to eliminate drug lag/loss (proposals for pharmaceutical affairs processes, support for overseas offices of the Pharmaceuticals and Medical Devices Agency (NIH), etc.)

-1. Recommendations and implementation of measures to achieve an internationally harmonized pharmaceutical affairs system (approval documentation, change procedures, and GMP investigations)
+1. Recommendations and implementation of measures to achieve an internationally consistent pharmaceutical system (description of approval documents, change procedures, and GMP investigations)

 2. Actively participate in discussions for future revision of the Pharmaceutical Affairs Law and ensure compliance with the law.

-1. Investigate trends in the operation of the Pharmaceutical Affairs Law after the issuance of the notification by means of questionnaire surveys, etc., regarding the early designation of drugs as orphan drugs, promotion of pediatric drug development, and the necessity of Japanese data in the approval review process (necessity of Japanese Phase I studies when participating in international joint clinical trials and necessity of Japanese data in verification studies, etc.) discussed by the "Review Group on the Role of the Pharmaceutical Affairs Law", and ensure compliance with the relevant industry regulations.
-The committee will also exchange opinions with related industry associations, academia, and authorities (MHLW and PMDA), and make recommendations and proposals.
+1. Recommendations and implementation of the operation after the issuance of the notice regarding the early designation of drugs as orphan drugs, promotion of pediatric drug development, and the necessity of Japanese data in the approval process (necessity of Japanese Phase I studies when participating in global clinical trials and necessity of Japanese data in validation studies, etc.) as discussed in the "Review Group on the Way Forward" by relevant industry associations, academia, and authorities (MHLW) Exchange opinions with related industry associations, academia, and authorities (MHLW and PMDA) on the need for Japanese data in the approval process (the need for Japanese Phase I studies when participating in international clinical trials and the need for Japanese data in validation studies), and make recommendations and proposals.

 3. Explain the status of implementation and issues at regulatory science meetings and other public forums.

-1. The Review WG will mainly review application materials and examine and make recommendations for a more efficient review process for the various systems currently in operation, organize issues based on the questionnaire survey on the status of review to be conducted in 2025, and propose improvements to PMDA and MHLW.
+1. The Review WG will mainly review application materials and examine and make recommendations on more efficient review processes for each system currently in operation, and will organize issues based on the questionnaire survey on the status of review conducted in 2026 and propose improvements to MHLW and PMDA.

-2. The Clinical Trial Consultation WG will conduct a questionnaire survey of member companies of the Pharmaceutical Affairs Committee and PMDA regarding the implementation status of face-to-face advice, exchange opinions on the results, propose improvements, and make recommendations for the operation of a higher level of clinical trial consultation.
+2. The Clinical Trial Consultation WG will examine the results of the face-to-face advice survey conducted in 2025, and make recommendations on the operation of a higher level of clinical trial consultation.

-3. The Investigation WG will continue to study how reliability surveys should be conducted incorporating the risk-based approach, make recommendations for review of notifications, etc., and, with the implementation of electronic data submission for applications, study efficient reliability survey methods utilizing the submitted electronic data.
-The WG will also continue to discuss the use of system audits that are not item-specific.
+3. The Investigation WG will make recommendations on how reliability surveys should be conducted by incorporating the risk-based approach and reviewing notifications, etc., and will continue to study efficient reliability survey methods utilizing submitted electronic data in conjunction with the implementation of electronic data submission for applications.
+The SWG will also continue to discuss the use of item-independent system audits.

 4. The Attached Documents WG will discuss how attached documents should be and what should be included in them, since the revised Pharmaceutical Affairs Law will make attached documents electronic and enable appropriate information to be provided based on clinically valuable evidence and the latest scientific findings, such as in long-term administration studies.